Adrinalin4ik/nestjs-graphql-resolver/README.md

 ```

+## Polymorphic relations
+Look at examples with @PolymorphicRelation relation decorator

 ## Limitations
 - Date and scalars are not supported, use string instead
 - Works only with postgres adapter for typeorm